microsoft/winget-cli/doc/specs/#2129 - Side-by-side.md

 ### WinGet Upgrade

 When more than one version of a package is installed on the system, only the latest installed version will be listed if a newer version is available in a configured source.
+If the latest available version is in the collection of installed packages, no upgrade will be listed.

 ### WinGet Uninstall